adobe/aem-guides-wknd-graphql/react-app/README.md

 ## Configuring AEM

 This project assumes the latest WKND Reference site has been deployed to the target AEM environment.
+A more detailed setup and tutorial can be found [here](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/setup.html?lang=en#graphql).

 1. Download the [latest release of WKND](https://github.com/adobe/aem-guides-wknd/releases/latest)
 1. Install via [Package Manager](http://localhost:4502/crx/packmgr/index.jsp) on the local SDK Quickstart.